 Lay your mull across the backbone of the book and center it.
 There should be a two inch overlap on either side.
 Take a pencil and rub the side of the tip gently across the edges of the spine to make a mark on the mull.
 This will give us a guide to know where to spread the glue.
 I am using a PVA glue that stays flexible when dry.
 Coat the center of the mull with glue between where we have marked with pencil lines.

 Work the glue down into the weave of the fabric.
 (I like to use my fingers for all gluing.
 I’ve found I can work it in better, get a nice even spread, I can feel what I am doing better, and clean up is easier.
 Regardless of whether you use a brush or your fingers, keep a damp cloth and a dry cloth nearby for quick clean up.)
-Then spread glue across the backbone of the book, working it down in between the signatures and into the weave of the tapes.
+Spread glue across the backbone of the book, working it down in between the signatures and into the weave of the tapes.
 When this is done, center and press the mull down onto the spine.

 There should be about 1/2 an inch at the top and bottom of the spine that is not covered by mull.
 Spread more glue across the top of the mull and work it into the weave.
 Keep the book in clamps or press for a couple of hours or overnight to dry.